glFusion/searcher/README.md

 by the same name to create a key value from the phonetic sound of a word.
 These will help catch mispellings such as "baloon", "pikup truk", etc.

 The Metaphone function is a newer implementation.
+Both work only with English pronunciations.

 #### Ignore Auto Tags
 If selected, then autotags are removed completely before generating indexes.